abhi2610/ohem/README.md

     ./data/scripts/fetch_fast_rcnn_ohem_models.sh
     ```
     This will populate the `$OHEM_ROOT/data` folder with a `fast_rcnn_ohem_models` folder which contains VGG16 and VGG_CNN_M_1024 models (Fast R-CNN detectors trained with OHEM).
-    These models were trained on VOC 2007 trainval.
+    The format will be `fast_rcnn_ohem_models/TRAINING_SET/MODEL_FILE`.

 *These models were re-trained using this codebase and achieve slightly better performance (see [this Table](#results)).
-In particular, VGG_CNN_M_1024 model gets 62.8 mAP (compared to 62.0 mAP reported in paper) and VGG16 model gets 71.5 mAP (compared to 69.9 mAP).
-All other models from the paper will be released soon.*
+In particular, on the standard split, VGG_CNN_M_1024 model gets 62.8 mAP (compared to 62.0 mAP reported in paper) and VGG16 model gets 71.5 mAP (compared to 69.9 mAP).
+All models from the paper will be released soon.*

 ### Installation for training and testing models
 1. Download the training, validation, test data and VOCdevkit